teja624/docker-atom-tutorial/README.md

 ### Create your own Docker images
 So far we have been downloading images that others have built, but we can also create our own.

-Docker does this by building a Dockerfile, which contains the instructions on how to run an image.
+Docker does this by making use of, and building a, Dockerfile.
+The Dockerfile contains instructions on how to build an image.
 The image is then available for you to use the 'docker run' command as explained previously.

 The steps are really simple:
 - Create a file named 'Dockerfile' in some directory and fill that Dockerfile with Dockerfile commands.
-- From your terminal, cd into the directory where the Dockerfile file sits.
+- From your terminal, move into the directory where the Dockerfile file sits.
 - Run the following command to build your Dockerfile: ```docker build -t <choose_name_for_image> --force-rm=true .```
+- The above command will look for a file called 'Dockerfile' in the current directory
-- Check that the images was create successfully: ```docker images```
+- Check that the image was create successfully: ```docker images```
 - Start an instance of your image: ```docker run -itd <other parameters> <your image name>```

-That's it.

-Have a look at existing Dockerfile(s) in Github to give you an idea of how they look like:
+Have a look at existing Dockerfile(s) in Github to give you an idea of what they look like:

 - MySQL: https://github.com/docker-library/mysql/blob/master/8.0/Dockerfile
 - Jenkins: https://github.com/jenkinsci/docker/blob/15dc59d7dbd47da5259a50a9ebfa8895d594444f/Dockerfile